meg768/shaper-paper/README.md

    - Combined all four scanned pages into a single PDF using macOS Preview.
    - No compression or rescaling applied.
 4. **Printing:**
-   - Printed on **matte self-adhesive A4 paper** (https://www.kjell.com/se/produkter/kontor/markning/etiketter/herma-sjalvhaftande-skrivarpapper-a4-25-pack-temporar-p25133).
+   - Printed on **matte self-adhesive A4 paper** from [Kjell & Co in Sweden](https://www.kjell.com/se/produkter/kontor/markning/etiketter/herma-sjalvhaftande-skrivarpapper-a4-25-pack-temporar-p25133).
    - Alternatively: plain A4 + tape.
    - Printer setting: **Scale = 100 %**, *no “fit to page”*.